kevin1061517/python-deploy-tesseract-ocr-to-heroku/README.md

 tesseract-ocr
 tesseract-ocr-eng
 ```
-You must create the file named as Aptfile,or the error will emerge.
+You must create the file named as Aptfile, or the error will emerge.
 ![](https://i.imgur.com/dAfw6XC.jpg"step2")

 3.set a heroku config variable named TESSDATA_PREFIX.
 This is the path to the data downloaded by the tesseract-ocr-eng package.